DoctorWkt/acwj/58_Ptr_Increments/Readme.md

 loop/switch end labels properly.

-We've now reached the point where our compiler can parse every one of its source code files, generate assembly code for it, and we can link them.
+We've now reached the point where our compiler can parse every one of its source code files, generate assembly code for them, and we can link them.
 We have reached the final stage of our journey, one that is probably going to be the most painful, the **WDIW** stage: why doesn't it work?